vmuthabuku/nodejs-jquery-simpleapp/README.md

-# nodejs-jquery-simpleapp
+# nodejs-jquery-simple-app

-Simple front end and back end app using jquerq
+Simple front end and back end app using jquery,node js and socket io

+## testing

+tested using jasmine with tests passing